 Create and edit notebooks

-When you have installed the required plugins and established connections to the servers, you can start working with your notebooks.
+After you have installed the Zeppelin plugin and established a connection to a Zeppelin server, you can start working with your notebooks.

 Right-click any notebook in the Big Data Tools window to open the context menu for the basic operations with the notebook.
 You can also use the following shortcuts: